replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/block-devices.md

 ## Block Devices Analyzer

-The `blockDevices` analyzer supports multiple paramters to filter by:
+The `blockDevices` analyzer supports multiple parameters for filtering:

 `includeUnmountedPartitions`: Include unmounted partitions in the analysis.
 Disabled by default.<br/>
 `minimumAcceptableSize`: The minimum acceptable size to filter the available block devices by during analysis.
 Disabled by default.